Helio4/akari-discord-bot/README.md

 # Akari~n☆
 I wanted to learn some JavaScript back in 2017, so I started this project on my free time.
-It was a lot of fun, and I even ended up making more Discord bots for a few friends later on.
+It was a lot of fun, and I even ended up making some custom-made Discord bots for a few friends later on.

 ## Configuration file
 If by any reason you wanted to use this bot, this is how the `config.json` file should look like.